nepi-engine/nepi_edge_sdk_nav_pose/README.md

 -->
 # nepi_edge_sdk_nav_pose #

 This repository hosts the NEPI nav_pose_mgr ROS node to support GPS and IMU integration for NEPI devices.
-It also includes the submodule _num_gpsd_, which is a lightly modified GPSD fork to include some custom NMEA sentences and a GPSD-to-ROS bridge node to convert GPSD-served nav and pose to ROS topics and services.
+It also includes the submodule _nepi_gpsd_, which is a lightly modified GPSD fork to include some custom NMEA sentences and a GPSD-to-ROS bridge node to convert GPSD-served nav and pose to ROS topics and services.

 ### Build and Install ###
 This repository is typically built as part of the _nepi_base_ws_ catkin workspace.
 Refer to that project's top-level README for build and install instructions.